 For the Nikon D5600, that means one with a Type C Mini HDMI connector on one end (for the camera) and a Type A HDMI connector on the other (for the capture device).
 Note that there are also HDMI to USB Type C connectors–they’re not the same thing.
 When searching for the ones you need, they’re most often listed as “HDMI to Mini-HDMI cables,” and you can often find them in lengths ranging from 3 feet to 15 feet.
 There is no need to invest in one of the super-expensive HDMI cables that some brands offer.
 You can also get bidirectional cables, which are often more expensive–you don’t need one of those for this purpose since the signal is in only one direction.

-- High-speed Mini HDMI to HDMI cable, A to C type
+- IN THE BOX: 10-foot high-speed Mini HDMI to HDMI TV adapter cable, A to C type

 How to Set Up a Nikon D5600 with a Computer and HDMI Capture Device